 Lows, mids, and highs

-In the Alabama Shakes’ song Future People, the opening bass line is clear, including the harmonic frequencies that resonate.
+In the Alabama Shakes’ song Future People, the opening bass line is clear, including the resonant harmonic frequencies.
 Immediately after the opening note, a rustling sound is introduced to the mix, which is reproduced with great clarity through the right channel.
-While this separation can be partially attributed to masterful audio engineering, it’s worth noting that the Beyerdynamic Soul Byrd earbuds are skillfully able to distinguish between what could have easily been reproduced as conflicting sounds.

 At 0:30, lead vocalist Brittany Howard belts the lyrics, “Some want to see…” While her voice remains distinguishable from the cymbal hits and continuing bass-line, the low-end emphasis does degrade detail.
-This makes sense as 1kHz-2.5kHz is the least prominent frequency range produced by the earbuds.
+This makes sense as 1-2.5kHz frequency range is the less prominent relative to the bass and midrange notes.
 Generally speaking, though, the bass and treble-oriented sound signature is what most of us consumers are used to and prefer.

-With all this talk of the future being wireless, it may seem odd to invest in a set of wired headphones or earbuds.
-However, when discussing audio quality, it’s no contest: wired products win every time over their Bluetooth competitors.
+When discussing audio quality, it’s no contest: wired products win every time over their Bluetooth competitors.
 If your smartphone retained the headphone jack and you’re looking for an upgrade to your current dollar-store earbuds, these are a fine option.
-That said, they’re not the best: the lack of microphone compatibility and virtual assistant support is concerning.
-Granted, it could very well be a fluke bunk pair that we received.
+They’re also on sale right now for $69.

-Either way, there are comparable products for under $100, one of our favorites being the 1More Triple-Driver In-Ear.
+Either way, there are comparable products for the price, one of our favorites being the 1MORE Triple-Driver In-Ear.
 If you’re an avid pre-bedtime podcast or audiobook listener, though, these chic earbuds may be very easy to justify buying.